bustoutsolutions/siesta/README.md

 …and broadcasts notifications whenever the answers to these questions change.

-Siesta handles all the transitions and corner cases to deliver these answers wrapped up with a pretty bow on top, letting you focus on your UI.
+Siesta handles all the transitions and corner cases to deliver these answers wrapped up with a pretty bow on top, letting you focus on your logic and UI.

 ## Features

-- Decouples UI element lifecycle from network request lifecycle
+- Decouples view and model lifecycle from network request lifecycle
 - Decouples request initiation from request configuration
 - Eliminates error-prone state tracking logic
 - Eliminates redundant network requests
 - Unified handling for all errors: encoding, network, server-side, and parsing
+- Highly extensible, multithreaded response deserialization
+- Transparent built-in parsing (which you can turn off) for JSON, text, and images
+- Smooth progress reporting that accounts for upload, download, _and_ latency
 - Transparent Etag / If-Modified-Since handling
-- Painless handling for JSON and plain text, plus customizable response transformation
 - Prebaked UI helpers for loading & error handling, remote images
 - Debug-friendly, customizable logging
 - Written in Swift with a great [Swift-centric API](https://bustoutsolutions.github.io/siesta/api/), but…